U.S. men's soccer team files brief supporting women's equal pay fight

 - U.S. Soccer maintained that they will work with both teams "to equalize FIFA prize money and chart a positive path forward to grow the game both here at home and around the world," per a statement.

 - “U.S. Soccer is firmly committed to equal pay, just as the members of our senior national teams are," U.S. Soccer said.

-- In addition to the brief filed on behalf of the players association for the men’s national team, the National Women’s Law Center and the Institute for Constitutional Advocacy and Protection also filed amicus briefs on Friday in support of the women's team.
+- In addition to the brief filed on behalf of the players association for the men’s national team, the Equal Employment Opportunity Commission, the National Women’s Law Center and the Institute for Constitutional Advocacy and Protection also filed amicus briefs on Friday in support of the women's team.